 The information about the item is sent directly to the retailer from WERCS.

 To research and begin the WERCS assessment process, visit these sites:

 - Walmart WERCSmart Overview – Information specific to Walmart suppliers about WERCS requirements.
-This covers which items require WERCS assessments, how Walmart defines each term, setup process, and more.
+This covers which items require WERCS assessments, how Walmart defines each term, the setup process, and more.

 - WERCSmart Registration – Learn more about WERCS registration and begin the process.

 - WERCSmart Subscription Costs – To participate in the WERCSmart program, suppliers pay an annual fee.
 The fee varies by supplier depending on the type of subscription chosen and the number of items registered per category.